co2-git/narwal/README.md

       narwal.models.Player            // Use Model "Player"

-                                      // Insert new player which team is the newly created team .insert({ "team": newTeam.id })
+        .insert({ "team": newTeam })  // Insert new player which team is the newly created team

         .then(                        // Once new player created
           done);                      // Commit transaction